EvaFrossard/EvaFrossard.github.io/index.md

   <br>
     <div style="display: flex; align-items: center;">
     <p style="flex: 1; margin-right: 20px;">
       Not really what you would expect... we do understand your disappointement. <b>Clickbait videos</b> are the only type of videos that could have a positive impact on your recovery rate, and you might consider that selling your soul to the devil.
 But do not worry yet, these results have to be observed considering that they might suffer from a <b>baseline bias</b>.
-Let us explain...
-For example, one could think seeing the matched data that apology video are pointless, but it could also just mean that your pears that had to undergo this tough exercise where knee down in the mud, suffering from controversy so big that there was no possible buy out from the public eye. <br>
+Let us explain: for example, one could think seeing the matched data that apology videos are pointless, but it could also just mean that your pears that had to undergo this tough exercise were knee down in the mud, suffering from controversy so big that there was no possible buy out from the public eye. <br>
     </p>
     <img src="/assets/img/clickbait.png" alt="" style="width: 150px;">
   </div>

   And maybe it's not the only type of video your heart (or wallet, or brain!) tells you to make.
 Maybe you want to make an apology video, and maybe also having a break to comeback a few months later...
 BUT you don't know if it's a good idea.
 We got you!
-In the next session, we will elaborate <b>data driven strategies that you can adopt to bail you out of your misery !</b><br>
+In the next section, we will elaborate <b>data driven strategies that you can adopt to bail you out of your misery !</b><br>
   <br>

   <h3><span style="color: #b51a00;">The (Exclusive) Strategy to Adopt</span></h3>